kmurph73/set-state-is-great/README.md

 ```

 ## The `useStoreState` Hook
-Watch a specific store's state with `useStoreState`:
+Watch a known store's state with `useStoreState`:
 ```javascript
 import {useStoreState} from 'set-state-is-great';